CHAMPION316/Riddle-Me-Batman/README.md

 ## Site owners Goals
 * Have a visual presentation of the game
 * Give the user feedback on performance
-* Ensure that there is validation for expected answers on all user inputs
+* Ensure that there is validation for expected keystrokes on all user inputs
-* Simplify user input directions
+* Simple user input instructions

 ## User Requirements and Expectations